Yicheng-Lu-llll/flyte-dev-setup-guide/README.md

 make setup
 pip install -e .
 pip install gsutil awscli
+# If you are also developing the plugins, execute the following:
+cd plugins
+pip install -e .

 # Step2: Modify the source code for flytekit, then run unit tests and lint.
 make lint